dojoengine/book/src/cairo/hello-dojo.md

 ## Dojo as an ECS in 15 Minutes

-In Dojo, the design of your virtual worlds is facilitated through Systems and Components.
-While it isn't strictly an Entity Component System (ECS) framework, it employs similar principles.
-Systems define the logic of your environment, whereas components represent its state.
-This approach offers a modular structure for your logic, ensuring flexibility and scalability.
-If this sounds complex now, don't worry; we'll dive deeper into the specifics below.
+Although Dojo isn't exclusively an Entity Component System (ECS) framework, we recommend adopting this robust design pattern.
+In this context, systems shape the environment's logic, while components ([models](./models.md)) mirror the state of the world.
+By taking this route, you'll benefit from a structured and modular framework that promises both flexibility and scalability in a continuously evolving world.
+If this seems a bit intricate at first, hang tight; we'll delve into the details shortly.

 To start, let's set up a project to run locally on your machine.
 From an empty directory, execute: